r7butler/PHAB/README.md

 ?IPI
 ```

-## Preparing the input data
+## Preparing input data

 The IPI is estimated using station and PHAB metric data as input.
-These data can be obtained from the state of California SWAMP reporting module.
-Sample data are provided with the PHAB package to demonstrate the required format.
-These data are loaded automatically once the package is installed and loaded.
+Station GIS data can be obtained using the GIS insructions that accompany this document and PHAB metric data can be obtained from the state of California SWAMP reporting module.
+Sample data are provided with the PHAB package to demonstrate the required format and are loaded automatically once the package is installed and loaded.
 You can view the `stations` and `phab` example data from the R console:

 ```r